 Although I was born and raised in Massachusetts, virtually all my higher education has been out of state.
 In 1994, I graduated from the College of Wooster with a major in political science and a minor in psychology.
 My focus in a career path in psychology shortly followed after graduation where I worked as a residential counselor for a non-profit organization assisting people with serious mental illness to adapt to independent living.
 I was later accepted into the James Madison University's community counseling program and graduated with a M.A. and an Ed.S.
 During my time at JMU, I was fortunate to intern at the university's counseling center.

 From 2000-2005, I worked for Valley Community Services Board as an Access/Crisis Clinician.
 My job responsibilities included counseling, screening for social detox, prescreening for involuntary psychiatric hospitalization, and crisis intervention.
 In 2003, I became a licensed professional counselor (LPC) for the state of Virginia.
 In 2005, I was accepted in West Virginia University's counseling psychology doctoral program.
 My practicum experiences at WVU included working two years at the university's college counseling center and a one year practicum at Allegheny General Hospital in neuropsychology.
-Last year, I interned at the university counseling center at The University of Memphis.
+I completed a pre-doctoral internship at the university counseling center at The University of Memphis.

-I was offered a job as a counselor at the Longwood University's counseling center which I happily accepted.
+I was offered a job as a counselor at the Longwood University's Counseling Center which I happily accepted.
+I also serve as Training Coordinator.
 My professional interests include stress management, career concerns, depression, gender issues, couples/interpersonal relationship concerns, and gay/lesbian/bisexual issues.
 In my spare time, I enjoy movies of all kind.
 I am also eclectic in my reading interests which range from literature, popular fiction, philosophy, political science, and of course, psychology.
 I find cooking to be a "Zen-like" experience and have collected many Italian recipes from my father.
 Growing up in Massachusetts has made me a big Boston sports fan and I follow the Red Sox, Patriots, and Celtics.

 Michael E. Judd, M.D.